Business vehicles used for work on a tax-exempt basis

 Requirements of tax-exempt use

-You are entitled to drive the business vehicle exempt from tax, if:
+As a person living in Finland permanently, you are entitled to drive the business vehicle exempt from tax if:

 - Your workplace is located abroad,